staplejw/projects/Mandelbrot Set Visualizer/readme.txt

 This program is a mandelbrot visualizer.
 It uses CUDA, which is a C/C++ programming extension created by Nvidia.
 This allows users to get greatly improved performance by running serial computations in parallel on the GPU.
 It also uses OpenGL for drawing the results to the screen.
+Figures 1 - 8 located in this directory show screenshots of the program in action.

 The program works by keeping track of a viewport, which determines which rectangular area of the complex plane can be viewed.
 The arrow keys can be used to translate